 Always make a list of everything you packed and even take a .photo of the contents.

-Irons are not permitted on board (fire hazard).
-Bring a small hand steamer. (you can borrow an iron from your room steward to use for a short time)
+Irons and steamers are not permitted on board (fire hazard).
+Bring a small bottle of wrinkle release. (you can borrow an iron from your room steward to use for a short time)

 When you receive your room key/charge card ask the receptionist to punch a whole in it so you can hang it on your lanyard ( I have included w/ your goodies) this will make paying for items much easier.